 If the needle is way over 2, then the boiler pressure is too high.
-This means there’s too much water in the boiler and the pressure release valve (PRV) will let some of the excess water out – which you’ll see as a leak.
+This means there’s too much water in the boiler, and the pressure release valve (PRV) will let some of the excess out.
+This will be the leak.

 How to fix high boiler pressure

-It’s a simple fix, done by bleeding the radiators.
-But first, check if the filling loop tap (the silver flexi-pipe under your boiler, with 1 or 2 taps) is firmly closed.
+It’s usually fixed by bleeding the radiators.
+But first, check if the filling loop tap is firmly closed (so the handle is across the body of the valve).
+This is the silver, flexible pipe under your boiler – with 1 or 2 taps.

 3. Corrosion and general wear and tear

-As mentioned above, boilers don’t last forever.
-The combination of water and metallic debris within the system eventually takes its toll on the pipes and cylinders, so they become brittle and break.
+Boilers don’t last forever.
+The mix of water and bits of metal in the system can eventually wear the pipes and cylinders, so they become fragile and break.
+This is called corrosion.

-The heat exchanger is, unfortunately, one of the most important, and most expensive parts of your boiler.
-It’s quite common for them to fail in old boilers, and even in new low-quality boilers.
+The heat exchanger is one of the most important parts of your boiler.
+It’s common for them to fail in old boilers, and even in newer ones.